Nusiq/modular-mc-docs/docs/concepts/the-map-ts-file.md

 ```

 ### source: string
-The path to the source file relative to the module directory.
+The path to the source file relative to the module directory or absolute.

+The path can be absolute under the following conditions:
+- it must be within the [data folder](https://regolith-docs.readthedocs.io/en/1.5.2/using-regolith/data-folder/#filter-data) of ModularMC
+- the target can't be `:auto` or an object with `path` property set to `:auto` (using `:autoFlat` is allowed).

 ### target: string | object
 Defines where the file should be exported.
 This can be a simple string path or a configuration object.
 For detailed information on all mapping strategies, including auto-mapping with `:auto` and `:autoFlat`, and using target objects, see the {ref}`File Mapping<file-mapping>` documentation.